Reading at Bredon Hill Academy 2022-23.

 - Reading for pleasure is embedded at BHA as a key value.

-- Library is open every lunch time for pupils to visit and borrow books run by Mrs Oakley, a knowledgeable practitioner, and her staff and student team;
+- Our Library is open every lunch time for pupils to visit and borrow books run by Mrs Oakley, a knowledgeable practitioner, and her staff and student team;

-- Reading area developed in the foyer for students who need quiet time;
+- We have a reading area developed in the foyer for students and to promote reading within the community;

-- Pupils’ reading ages are assessed on entry in Y6 and annually throughout their time at BHA for teachers to make decisions about their needs;
+- Pupils’ reading ages are assessed on entry in Y6 and at timely moments throughout their time at BHA for teachers to make decisions about their needs;

 - We have developed an ongoing in-house programme of CPD for reading skills throughout subject areas, especially with a focus on vocabulary and reading to learn;

 - Reading Buddies Scheme working with Y7 students supporting Y6s and Y8s with Y7s who need help and support.
-This takes place in the library twice a week during the end of the day form time;
+This takes place in the Library or Hall twice a week during the end of the day form time;

 - Tutor Reading Programme;

 - Adult Mentoring Scheme has been developed where adults listen to identified pupils read during end of the day form time;

 - English department deliver CPD on reading strategies to whole staff.